srosorio/Osorio_Assaneo_PONE_2025/README.md

 # Osorio-Assaneo_PONE_2025
-This is the minimal code to reproduce results for Osorio &amp; Assaneo (2025)
+This is the minimal code needed to reproduce the main results for Osorio &amp; Assaneo (2025) PONE paper.
+Audivisual materials are copyright protected, so refer to J. Berezutskaya for a permission to access audivisual signals.